yenpraja610/js-function-context-this/README.md

 window.goBoom();
 ```

-**Context**: `this` refers to the "window" object (global scope).
+**Context**: `this` refers to the `window` object (global scope).
+Here we
+would say "a method is called on an object".
+In this case the object is the
+`window`.

-**Gotcha**: This behavior has changed in ECMAScript 5 only when using strict mode: `'use strict';`
+**Gotcha**: This behavior has changed in ECMAScript 5 only when using strict
+mode: `'use strict';`

 ### Method Invocation Pattern

-When a function is defined on an object, it is said to be a *method* of the object.
-When a method is invoked through its host object, the method is bound to its host:
+When a function is defined on an object, it is said to be a *method* of the
+object.
+When a method is invoked through its host object, the method is bound
+to its host:

 ```js
 var deathstar = {